mike2367/IP-pool/README.md

 # Running
 - Clone the source code, run start.py for auto crawl and validation through. </br>
 - Proxy API: extract_ip.py/get_random_proxy(), which will return a dict of ip informations.
-- Redis service is required
+- Redis service is required.
 - A stable VPN is required for Chinese users.
 - Can manually add script to run start.py upon startup.